Try ECO LLM Try ECO Translate

 Is Ethical AI the Future?

-Based on fundamental rights and ethical principles, the European Commission worked on a set of Ethics Guidelines for Trustworthy Artificial Intelligence (AI).
-In order to build trust in human-centric AI, this political body prepared a document together with a group by the High-Level Expert Group on Artificial Intelligence (AI HLEG).
-This independent expert group was set up by the European Commission in June 2018, as part of the AI strategy announced earlier that year.
+Based on fundamental rights and ethical principles, the European Commission developed a set of Ethics Guidelines for Trustworthy Artificial Intelligence (AI).
+To build trust in human-centric AI, this political body prepared a document with a group from the High-Level Expert Group on Artificial Intelligence (AI HLEG).
+This independent expert group was established by the European Commission in June 2018 as part of the AI strategy announced earlier that year.

 The Guidelines list seven key requirements that AI systems should meet in order to be trustworthy:

-In an effort to put these requirements into action, the Guidelines introduce an evaluation checklist that provides advice on the practical application of each requirement.
-This evaluation checklist will be subjected to a testing phase, in which all stakeholders who are interested can contribute, with the aim of collecting feedback to enhance its effectiveness.
+To put these requirements into practice, the Guidelines introduce an evaluation checklist that provides guidance on the practical application of each requirement.
+This evaluation checklist will undergo a testing phase, during which all interested stakeholders can contribute to collect feedback and enhance its effectiveness.
 Additionally, a forum has been established to facilitate the exchange of best practices for deploying Trustworthy AI.